Pumpkin-MC/Pumpkin-Docs/docs/en/plugin-dev/plugin-template/inventories.md

 }
 ```

-### Key Components

-1. **ScreenHandlerFactory**: Defines how to create screen handlers for your inventory
-2. **ScreenHandler**: Implements the behavior of the inventory screen
-3. **ScreenHandlerBehaviour**: Manages the state and slots of the screen, this is used internally to implement more defaults for the ScreenHandler trait
-4. **WindowType**: Defines the type of window to display
+### Supported Window Types

-You can only open inventories that are supported by the client, currently these are
+You can only open inventories that are supported by the client.
+Currently, these are:

 ```rust
 pub enum WindowType {